How an Atlanta Community Turned Guest Parking into Extra Income

 Paid guest parking has created a steady stream of ancillary income each month, which not only benefits Platform now, but can also be shown as a bonus line item in their sales package when the time comes for the property to sell.
 Other lasting benefits include added security to the parking garage and a system of accountability and transparency.

-If you want to take control of your community parking and generate revenue from guest parking, schedule a free Parking Boss consultation and demo today.
+If you want to take control of your multifamily parking and generate revenue from apartment guest parking, schedule a free Parking Boss consultation and demo today.